Cell decompositions of persistent minimal models: Persistent minimal models

-For tame persistent CDGAs, specifying \textit{explicit choices} of the homotopies (i.e. working homotopy-coherently) permits the construction of a functorial cone where the homotopies are absorbed into the structure maps.
+For persistent CDGAs, specifying \textit{explicit choices} of the homotopies permits the construction of a functorial cone.
+The key is that homotopies are encoded into the structure maps.
 Each square in the persistent minimal model induces a map of cochain cones given by

 where $v_{r+1} = \bM(r<r+1)(v_r)$ and $a_{r+1} = \bA(r<r+1)(a_r)$.